-Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of June 30, 2024.
-Based upon the evaluation, our Chief Executive Officer and Chief Financial Officer concluded that, as of such date, our disclosure controls and procedures were not effective at a reasonable assurance level, due to the material weaknesses previously identified and disclosed in our 2023 Form 10-K and listed below.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting ("ICFR") such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+Our management, with the participation of including our Chief Executive Officer ("CEO") and our Chief Financial Officer evaluated ("CFO"), has carried out an evaluation of the effectiveness of our disclosure controls and procedures as of June 30, 2024 December 31, 2024, pursuant to Exchange Act Rules 13a-15(e) and 15(d)-15(e).
+Disclosure controls and procedures means controls and other procedures that are designed to ensure that information required to be disclosed by the Company in the reports it files or submits under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms.
+Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by the Company in the reports that it files or submits under the Exchange Act is accumulated and communicated to management, including the principal executive and principal financial officer, as appropriate, to allow timely decisions regarding required disclosure.
+Based upon the that evaluation, our Chief Executive Officer CEO and Chief Financial Officer CFO have concluded that as of such date, our disclosure controls and procedures in place were not effective at a reasonable assurance level, due to the material weaknesses previously identified and disclosed in our 2023 Form 10-K and listed below.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting ("ICFR") such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis. effective.